gdg-x/zeppelin/call.md

 <a role="button" class="btn btn-info" href="https://cfp.gdg-vienna.at/">Call for Papers</a>

-Please send in your proposal until *30 November 2016*.
+Please send in your proposal until *24 December 2017*.
 All proposals will be carefully reviewed by the Women Techmakers team and you will be contacted if selected for our event.